Jeremy Ngakia: Watford

 Ngakia signed for Championship side Watford on 14 August 2020 on a four-year contract.
 He made his debut on the opening day of the 2020–21 season, 11 September 2020, in a 1–0 home win against Middlesbrough.
+On 23 May 2024, the club announced he had signed a three-year extension.

-Personal life
+International career

-Born in England, Ngakia is of Congolese descent.
+Ngakia was born and raised in England, but is also of Congolese descent, making him eligible to represent both England and the DR Congo at international level.